xinyu-dev/NeMo-Skills/docs/pipelines/training.md

     cluster=cluster,
     expname=f"{expname}-packing",
-    container="nemo", # please use "nemo container" for packed data prepration partition="cpu",  # if available on your cluster exclusive=True,  # better to get the full node, since packing is resource intensive )
+    container="nemo", # please use "nemo container" for packed data prepration
+    # this is a cpu-only operation, so if a cluster has a good cpu partition, it can be used
+    # note that this is an expensive operation requiring a lot of CPUs and RAM
+)